wwagner4/gaia/README.md

 ## Features
-Currently gaia-visual provides the following features:
+Currently, gaia-visual provides the following features:

 ### Subset of the gaia
 The data are taken from the [data release 2](https://www.cosmos.esa.int/web/gaia/data-release-2) and prepared